Harold Harmsworth, 1st Viscount Rothermere: Amateur diplomat

-From 5 to 8 January 1937, Rotheremere stayed with Hitler and Goebbels at the Berghof high up in the Bavarian Alps.
-Hitler and Rothermere talked about the desirability of an Anglo-German alliance against the Soviet Union, and Rothermere did not challenge Hitler's claims that Winston Churchill worked for Jewish businessmen and that with the exception of the Rothermere Jews owned all of the neswspapers in Britain.
+From 5 to 8 January 1937, Rotheremere stayed with Hitler and Goebbels at the Berghof in the Bavarian Alps.
+Hitler and Rothermere talked about the desirability of an Anglo-German alliance against the Soviet Union, and Rothermere did not challenge Hitler's claims that Winston Churchill worked for Jewish businessmen and that with the exception of the Rothermeres Jews owned all of the newspapers in Britain.
 Goebbels wrote in his diary: "Lord Rothermere, a real Englishman.
 John Bull.
 Very generous views.
 If all Englishmen thought like him!
 Against Versailles, for our rearmament, for our colonies, friendship between Berlin and London.
 Against the diplomats.
 Philps almost fainting.
 I talked with him non-stop.
 At the end he calls me 'the greatest propagandist in the world.
 If you don't want to work in Germany anymore, I will hire you for a salary ten times what you are earning'.
 We both laugh.
 I think I have won his heart.
 It is worth talking to such people".
 Goebbels wrote in his diary after having dinner with Rothermere that "he is totally with us".
 Goebbels described Rothermere in his diary as "strongly anti-Jewish" and complained that Hohenlohe who was also staying at the Berghof with him was "very pushy".
 In the evening, Rothermere watched a film Stosstrupp 1917 (Shock Troop 1917) with Hitler in the Berghof's private cinema.
 Goebbels described Rothermere as deeply moved by the film.
 After Rothermere left the Berghof, Hitler and Goebbels had a private meeting about him.
 It was agreed that Rothermere's support for an Anglo-German alliance in his newspapers made him useful to the Reich, and everything should be done to continue to cultivate him.
-To further assist with Rothermere's word, Goebbels ordered the Germans newspapers not to mention Rothermere's visit to the Berghof, which thus passed unnoticed at the time.
+To further assist with Rothermere's word, Goebbels ordered the German newspapers not to mention Rothermere's visit to the Berghof, which thus passed unnoticed at the time.